Who we are

 Latest Publication

-Juan José Oropeza-Valdez, Cristian Padron-Manrique, Aarón Vázquez-Jiménez, Xavier Soberón and Osbaldo Resendis-Antonio
+Juan José Oropeza-Valdez, Cristian Padron-Manrique, Jorge E. Arellano-Villavicencio, Aarón Vázquez-Jiménez, Laura E. Hernández-Juárez, Xavier Soberon, María de Lourdes Reyes-Escogido, Rodolfo Guardado-Mendoza and Osbaldo Resendis-Antonio